StuartGJohnson/gpx_tools/README.md

 A downside of this is now we have a nuisance parameter - the distance threshold.
 Since sampling intervals in real GPX data are quite complex - it is also not entirely clear (at this point) how to determine this from the data.
 However, I find that a distance threshold of 50m works fairly well for the mountain biking data included here.
 For the circular trajectory, I use robust (SMAD) statistics of the distance increments along the query.
 In a trajectory with a few large distance gaps in the query, the robust statistics will ignore the large values.
 </p>

 A second, much simpler algorithm is to simply find missing time intervals in the query trajectory and insert reference trajectory data present in those missing time intervals into the corrected output.
 This is slightly more complex due to possible data overhangs at the ends.
+The algorithm is <b>patch_gpx_time</b>:

 <ol>
 <li> establish a time threshold, max_time_gap, above which time gaps in the query data are considering missing data - i.e. the user is not sampling the trajectory when he should.</li>
 <li> If the earliest timestamp in the reference is before the earliest timestamp in the query, and the difference is greater that max_time_gap, include the reference data before the query data in the output. </li>
-<li> Compute all (suspect) time gaps > max_time_gap in the query. </li>
-<li> Append all data in the query from the beginning (of the query) to the first time gap in the output.</li>
-<li> For each suspect time gap in the query:
+<li> For each point in the query:
 <ol>
+<li>Compute the time gap to the next query point.</li>
+<li>If the time gap is > max_time_gap:</li>
 <li>Append all reference points within the time gap to the output.</li>
-<li>Append all query points after the time gap but before the next time gap (or end of the query) to the output.</li>
 </ol>
 <li> If the latest timestamp in the reference is after the latest timestamp in the query, and the difference is greater that max_time_gap, append the reference data with timestamps after the query data to the output. </li>
 </ol>